 Raspberry Pi £3 High Quality Audio – PCM5102A

 The quality of the on-board audio on the Raspberry Pi is mediocre.
 Adding a £3 board and connecting this to the I2S bus on the Pi can deliver CD quality sound.
 The board used here has the PCM5102A chip, as used by the HiFiBerry DAC and pHAT – but at a fraction of the cost.
-This project includes setting up the board as the default audio output, adding a software volume control if required, and a low cost 3+3W audio amplifier working from the same 5v supply.
-Raspbian includes alsa (Advanced Linux Sound Architecture) that can be set to drive the new card and provides the option for the software volume control.
+This project includes setting up the hardware and firmware to give a system working from the command line.
+There are many options for user interface.
+Node-RED is great to deliver a bespoke system.
+For an example see: Audio Player

 You will need: